Managers are expected to foster a fun work environment, ensure productivity, inspire employees, and delegate tasks. The list goes on.

 Qualities of a good manager

 Research shows leaders can improve employee engagement.
 But in the past decade, the characteristics of a good manager have shifted.
 Experience and technical skills were once considered required management skills.
-But today, companies emphasize interpersonal skills, such as listening, being flexible, and inviting open communication.
+But today, companies emphasize interpersonal skills, such as listening, being flexible, and time management.

 These soft skills enhance the higher-level characteristics of manager performance, which include building trust, showing empathy, taking responsibility, and investing in employee development.
 Top Workplaces managers excel at these skills, making employees feel appreciated, connected, heard, and valued.